-The Executive Director Resources approves up to £60,000 as a contribution towards a project by the London Borough of Ealing to increase business rates income locally.
-The one off contribution would be charged to the Mayor's Resilience Reserve initially - and reimbursed via an expected £200,000 annual ongoing uplift in business rates income for the GLA.
+The Executive Director Resources approve up to £66,600 as a contribution towards a project by the London Borough of Havering in 2016-17 to increase business rates income locally.
+The one off contribution would be charged to the Mayor's Resilience Reserve initially - and reimbursed via an expected £205,000 annual ongoing uplift in business rates income for the GLA and potentially additional sums through the Crossrail Business Rate Supplement.
 The actual contribution will be proportional to the rateable value added to the borough's local non domestic rating list by the Valuation Office Agency arising directly from the project.